firepress-org/rclone-in-docker/README.md

 At FirePress we use rclone to do cold storage backup outside our clusters.

 ## « Dockerfile CI everything » requirements
 To « dockerfile CI everything » we need to keep a consistent format by defining a few **variables**.
 Thanks to **Github Actions**, it's now very quick to set up a CI for your Dockerfile (and every project really).
 By setting these variables, your Dockerfile will build consistently for every project you manage.

-**1) In the Dockerfile, update these:**
+**1) In the Dockerfile, update:**

 ```
 ARG APP_NAME="rclone"
 ARG VERSION="1.49.0"
 ```

-**2) In the dockerfile_ci.yml, update this:**
+**2) In the dockerfile_ci.yml, update:**

 It's under `./git_repo/.github/workflows/dockerfile_ci.yml`